-Local street gangs are lead by Francis Half-Hand, a thug risen in power through sheer viciousness.
+The local street gangs are lead by Francis Half-Hand, a thug risen in power through sheer viciousness.
 He is a goon whose answer to everything is violence.
 The gangs answer to ”Bishop”, a former priest turned crime lord.
 He is a slick, smooth manipulator who excels in hypocrisy and corruption.
 Local magistrate Reynold has been scared into submission.
-A knife left in his bedroom was enough to make him ignore organized crime.
+A knife left stuck in a pillow in his bedroom was enough to make him ignore organized crime.

 Hortalez family are friends or relatives of the player characters.
 Head of the family, Hugo, owns a bakery.
 Recently the extortion by Francis Half-Hand has reached a whole new level.
 The family is simply unable to pay, no matter what.
 Enraged by this, Francis and his cronies beat up Hugo.
 In the process, they kidnapped his youngest daughter Rosalyn.
 Francis threatens to sell her to a brothel for Hugo's ”debts” unless they pay up soon.
 Desperate and powerless, Hugo turns to the player characters for help.

 The characters have three days before Francis sells the girl.
 Finding the main hideout of the gang is the first challenge.
 Rank and file gangers running extortion and petty crime are the most obvious source.
 Sweet talking, bribery or intimidation will eventually produce the information, though there might be a few brawls involved.
 Francis and his worst cronies are holed up in an abandoned church.
 They have turned it into a makeshift fort and drug den.
 Prisoners are held up in the bell tower.